 Die for Our Ship: And the intense ship wars continue on to this day.
 If you didn't ship Yolie with Ken, you were expected to hate her.
 Even worse when she did get him.

 Draco in Leather Pants: Interestingly averted with the Digimon Kaiser/Emperor.
 Fans still loved him, but never tried to justify what he did and were happy to see him turn good, but only after he'd paid for what he'd done.
+His terrifying vision during the final battle probably helped gain Ken some serious sympathy.
+Helped that they fans didn't have to invoke this trope as the show created a perfectly reasonable backstory for why he became this way.

 Ensemble Darkhorse: Nat-chan from the CD drama Door to Summer has become very popular within the fandom, even more then half of the main cast, and that might be perhaps because of The Woobie status she has as well the interactions she has with Daisuke, who becomes more of a fleshed out and sympathetic character in the CD drama.